sunpyopark/Docker_Jenkins_Pipeline/README.md

 **Tip:** Install `Blue Ocean` plugin for better UI
 ---

-## Part III Setting up CI build on Jenkins
+## Part III: Setting up CI build on Jenkins
 1. Create a freestyle job on Jenkins and call it `Docker_Pipeline_Integration_Test` with the following configurations:
     - `General` -> `Discard Old Builds` -> `Max # of builds to keep` -> 3
     - `Github Project URL` -> Insert URL for Github Repository